HughP/MLKA/ReferencesAndLinks.md

 ###Software Resources

-###JS

-Convert Keycodes to keymaps: https://github.com/timoxley/keycode **[Android Keyboard Detect](https://github.com/mongoltolbo/Android_Keyboard_Detect)** An imperfect javascript hack to detect when the Android soft keyboard is shown on screen from an input 'focus' event.

 ###Android
-**[Typing-Test](https://github.com/kotlyarovsa/Typing-Test)**This is a program with several simple customizable tests, which calculate parameters of your typing: words and chars per minute, mistakes, error rate and etc.
+**[Typing-Test](https://github.com/kotlyarovsa/Typing-Test)**: This is a program with several simple customizable tests, which calculate parameters of your typing: words and chars per minute, mistakes, error rate and etc.

 ###UNIX
-**[Typing](https://github.com/michaeldickens/Typing)**This is a program designed to efficiently optimize keyboard layouts, inspired by the work done by Peter Klausler.
+**[Typing](https://github.com/michaeldickens/Typing)**: This is a program designed to efficiently optimize keyboard layouts, inspired by the work done by Peter Klausler.
 It uses a (relatively) friendly command-line interface to allow the user to customize a keyboard layout.

+**[Keyboard Battle](https://github.com/bak/keyboard_battle)** compares the performance of keyboard layouts according to reach effort and alternation effort.
+Current state: code made temporarily hideous for speed benefit.

 ##OS X